 At the 200-acre Alaska Wildlife Conservation Center, jaws drop in awe-even those of longtime Alaskans who've studied grizzlies and other animals up close.
 AWCC's mission is to preserve Alaska’s wildlife through conservation, research, education and quality animal care.
 The center, which opened to the public in 1993, also educates visitors about Alaska's wildlife.
 Coyotes peer out from behind the brush while a bald eagle swoops in on the salmon remains left by a grizzly bear.
-Wood Bison plod through 65 acres of tidal flat terrain, as part of a program that will one day restore the species to the Alaskan wilderness.
+Wood Bison plod through 65 acres of tidal flat terrain, as part of a program that have restored the species to the Alaskan wilderness.
 Animals that cannot be released into the wild are given a permanent home at the center.
 Come be a part of these exciting programs and watch these animals display their natural, “wild”, behavior.

 The Center's Setting